katarzynka1234/Project_Flexbox_RWD/README.md

  https://katarzynka1234.github.io/Project_Flexbox_RWD/

-This is my project where I slice JPG to HTML.
+### Project where I slice JPG to HTML.

-JPG file is placed in folder images.

-The photos used are from the PEXELS: https://www.pexels.com/
+The photos used are from the freestcok PEXELS: https://www.pexels.com/

-Used method
+Used  web technologies:
-CSS3:
-> Flexbox,
+> HTML

-> RWD Media queries
+> CSS3: Flexbox,  RWD Media queries